 - 1. First, as a class, read some of the background sources and articles in this week's Current Event on Freedom of the Press. - 2.
 Ask students if they know their local news sources.
 On the board, list all the ones you hear.
 This can include tv, radio, websites, and newspapers.
 Then take a look here to see what publications are available in your region: Newspapers Published in Oregon.
 OPB has regional reporters so one may live near your school. - 3.
 Separate students into small groups and have them brainstorm what questions they would like to ask a journalist if they were to meet one.
 Provide the Seven Standards for Quality Journalism handout from the News Literacy Project to them as a stimulus for their questions.
 Make sure one student is writing down all the questions they generate. - 4.
 Have each group report out on their 3 favorite questions as you compile them, creating an interview question bank for the class. - 5.
 Reach out to a local news source and invite a journalist to be a guest speaker in your class.
 Explain that your students are studying Freedom of the Press and have some questions about how journalists do their work. - 6.
 Once you have a speaker lined up, prepare the students by discussing how to make a classroom visitor feel welcome and how to tactfully word tough questions.
 Have students fill out the first part of the activity sheet below. - 7.
-On the day of the visit, facilitate the Q&A between the students and guest journalists. - 8.
-Following the visit, have students fill out the second part of the activity sheet. - 9.
-CLP encourages teachers to send your guest a personalized thank you message from your class.
+On the day of the visit, identify a student to escort the speaker to the classroom from the front office.
+Depending on your guest's comfort working with students, you may or may not need to moderate student questions. - 8.
+Follow up by having students fill out the second part of the activity sheet. - 9.
+Make sure to send your guest a personalized thank you message from your class.
+Journalists are extremely busy.